-24. Related party transactions
+23. Related party transactions

-The company's ultimate parent and 100% controlling party is North Lanarkshire Council.
+The company's ultimate controlling party is North Lanarkshire Council.
 The financial statements of Fusion Assets Limited form part of the consolidated accounts for North Lanarkshire Council and on this basis have taken advantaged of the exemption under FRS 102 Section 33 'Related Party Transactions' in relation to transactions with its controlling entity.

-At 31 March 2023, a balance of £420,350 (2022: £420,350) was due from Drumpelier Business Park LLP, an entity in which Fusion Assets Limited is a member.
-During the year an amount of £NIL (2022: £NIL) was advanced to the LLP.
+At 31 March 2024, a balance of £370,350 (2023: £420,350) was due from Drumpelier Business Park LLP, an entity in which Fusion Assets Limited is a member.
+During the year an amount of £NIL (2023: £NIL) was advanced to the LLP.